 Not Enough Love in the World is included in the Whistle Stop feature on this week’s Vaults radio show.

 Seafoam Green – House on the Hill | Self Release

 Bridging the wide ocean between Dublin and Atlanta, the Irish songwriting duo of Dave O’Grady and Muireann McDermott Long, otherwise Seafoam Green, take to southern rock like ducks to water, revitalising the sound of those bands of the early 1970s who appeared to have their rock licks and soulful delivery fully intact.
 Lifted from the band’s forthcoming album Martin’s Garden, Seafoam Green’s second studio album, “House on the Hill” is stuffed with no-nonsense slide guitar riffs ala Duane Allman and funky Garth Hudson-like clavinet, a sort of amalgum of early Little Feat, Delaney and Bonnie and The Band all rolled into one.
 If their first outing would involve the Black Crowes’ Rich Robinson, then the Tedeshi Trucks Band’s Tyler Greenwell is probably an equally inspired choice of collaborator for their eagerly anticipated second.

-House on the Hill is featured on this week’s edition of the Vaults radio show.
+House on the Hill is included on this week’s edition of the Vaults radio show.

 Seán Gray – The Great Stariski | Frame Records